EVondrus/budget-calculator/README.md

 ## Known Bugs

 The issue: When adding eg. "1.000" it results in "1.00".
 Likely due to the way floating-point numbers are handled in Python.
 When you convert a string to a float in Python, it automatically removes trailing zeros after the decimal point.
-This behavior is part of Python's standard for representing floating-point numbers, which aims to minimize the storage and computational overhead associated with representing very large or very small numbers.
+This behavior seem to be part of Python's standard for representing floating-point numbers, which aims to minimize the storage and computational overhead associated with representing very large or very small numbers.

 For example, when you convert the string "1.000" to a float, Python interprets it as the number 1.000, but when it's represented as a float, it's stored as 1.00.
 This is because the trailing zeros after the decimal point do not change the value of the number, and Python's floating-point representation does not include unnecessary trailing zeros.